 Recent enhancements in browser technology have eliminated the requirement for client software, further simplifying the highly-efficient infrastructure.
 After installation of the host component, authorized users simply point their browser at a URL and sign in to select which systems to interrogate and which reports are desired.
 Even this simple step can be eliminated by initiating the desired reports using any IBM scheduler (there’s also a scheduler built in to the software along with integration with Robot Schedule) and selecting to distribute the results via e-mail as shown in figure 1.

-If SECTOOLS falls short of the flexibility, scalability, and automation that your organization demands, Compliance Monitor is the missing link—with features that include:
+If SECTOOLS falls short of the flexibility, scalability, and automation that your organization demands, Compliance Monitor for IBM i is the missing link—with features that include:

 - Consolidated reporting against many partitions

 - Centralized storage of audit journal data, with upwards of 90% compression

 - Scorecard reports for executive summary of the state of compliance